The model is late. Joe, who often poses for us, recommended her to Chuck. “You’ll love her,” he said. “She’s the most beautiful girl in the world.”

-Chuck has known Trish for twenty-five years.
-Ditto Susan with the big glasses.
-They all started out with him.
+Chuck has known many of these students for years.
+They started out with him.
 Cindy has a photograph of Chuck when he was an air force pilot in the 40s, and Trish asks if she can have a copy.
 He looks so handsome and strong in that picture, but it’s still the same old Chuck.
 Even I can see this, although I’ve only known him three years.

 There’s another Charles in the class as well, who sits on a chair resting for a lot of the time.
 “He’s almost as old as me,” Chuck jokes.
 The second Charles has blue eyes, a cherubic mouth and a crumpled chin and he always captures the gesture with little more than thumbprints in the clay.
 He likes his work unfinished, and doesn’t want to lose it.
 So a lot of the time he sits in a chair, with blue rubber gloves on his hands, gazing into space.
 I wonder what he’s thinking at such times.
 He likes to leave his piece alone.
 “What have you been doing lately Charles?” asks Chuck.

 Charles answers, like Eeyore.
 “Oh, I’ve been looking out of the window and worrying a lot.”